dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 #### Security concern

-It should be possible to verify that a canister does what it claims to do. the IC provides a SHA256 hash of the deployed WASM module.
+It should be possible to verify that a canister does what it claims to do.
+ICP provides a SHA256 hash of the deployed WASM module.
 In order for this to be useful, the canister build has to be reproducible.

 #### Recommendation